sbmlteam/sbmlteam.github.io/site/content/software/libsbml/libsbml-docs/development/_index.md

 {{< software-icon width="25%" file="/img/libsbml-logo-and-name.svg" >}}

-libSBML is an open-source programming library designed to help you read, write, manipulate, translate, and validate SBML files and data streams.
+[LibSBML](/software/libsbml) is an open-source programming library designed to help you read, write, manipulate, translate, and validate SBML files and data streams.
 This page provides more detail on a number of libSBML topics, including plans for ongoing and future development.

 ## Development roadmaps and schedules